angus-ai/angus-doc/lab/arduino-yun/first-step.rst

     > ssh root@arduino.local

-You are in !
 The available disk storage (8MB) is very low, then you must expand the disk to work without problem.

 .. code-block:: bash